We may earn a small affiliate commission when you buy through links in our articles.

 With Rockstar's previous game creating vast ecosystems, what GTA 6 animals can we expect to see, and will there be hunting?

-Rockstar Games have created some of the most detailed and functional ecosystems in all of videogaming history, making many wonder if GTA 6 animals will have a similar complexity or if animals will remain an afterthought.
+Rockstar Games has created some of the most detailed and functional ecosystems in all of videogaming history, making many wonder if GTA 6 animals will have a similar complexity or if animals will remain an afterthought.

 Confirmed GTA 6 animals